 List all degrees you currently hold.
 List all degrees that you have already completed.

 Indicate the UNM master’s degree you seek.
-A list of degrees and major codes is provided at the end of these guidelines.
+Indicate the appropriate degrees and Banner major code.
 If you are seeking dual degrees, list both.
-Please print and be accurate.

 Subdivision (concentration, emphasis, etc).
 If you are pursuing a concentration/emphasis within your major, list it here.

 Minor.
-Transcripted minors are only available from graduate programs that have approved minors on file at GS.
-If you are declaring a transcripted minor, you must complete a “Transcripted Minor” form and have it approved by your major and minor departments and GS.
-The transcripted minor form should accompany the Program of Studies for final approval by GS.
+Transcripted minors are only available from graduate programs that have approved minors on file at Graduate Studies.
+If you are declaring a transcripted minor, you must complete a “Transcripted Minor” form and have it approved by your major and minor departments and Graduate Studies.
+The Transcripted Minor form should accompany the Program of Studies for final approval by Graduate Studies.

 Plan I (thesis) or Plan II (non-thesis).
-Choose Plan I if you are writing a thesis, Plan II if you are taking an exam, doing a project or writing a professional paper that serves as a comprehensive examination.
+Choose Plan I if you are writing a thesis; choose Plan II if you are taking an exam, doing a project or writing a professional paper that serves as a comprehensive examination.

 Semester and year you expect to complete requirements.
-Projected date of graduation.
+List your projected date of graduation.
 This can be changed without penalty.
-Further paperwork will be required at the time of graduation (see GS Graduation Checklist).
+Further paperwork will be required at the time of graduation.

-All courses should be listed in CHRONOLOGICAL ORDER in the appropriate sections, as described below.
+- List your courses in chronological order in the appropriate sections, as described below.

 Applied Credit*.
 These courses should include UNM courses you are using for your degree program, which you took while not in regular graduate status.
 You may only count such courses if you have taken them for graduate credit (see “Graduate Credit in UNM Catalog) and earned a grade of at least “B” (B-minus is not transferable).
 Include Non-Degree, Extension and any pre-approved (by Graduate Authorization Cards [GCA]) graduate courses taken while in undergraduate status.